sonvirgo/tun2socks-127.0.0.1-loopback/README.md

 tun2socks -device tun0 -proxy socks5://127.0.0.1:2088

-#In case of Windows 10 OS, use SSTAP + ForceBindIp
+#In case of Windows 11 OS, use SSTAP + FỏceBindIp64